ArtifexSoftware/MuPDF.NET/docs/api/story-class.rst

         :arg verbose:
             If true we output diagnostics.

-   .. method:: FitHeight(float width, float heightMin=0, float heightMax=null, Point origin=null, float delta=0.001, bool verbose=false)
+   .. method:: FitHeight(float width, float heightMin: 0, float heightMax: null, Point origin: null, float delta: 0.001, bool verbose: false)

         Finds smallest height in range `heightMin..heightMax` where a rect with size `(width, height)` is large enough to contain the story